First-principles insights into ultrashort laser spectroscopy of molecular nitrogen: Abstract

 \section{Abstract}

-In this research, we employ time-dependent density functional calculations for photoelectron spectroscopy of nitrogen molecule in short laser pulses.
-First, the optical absorption spectrum of nitrogen is calculated by using full time propagation and linear response techniques.
-Then laser pulses with different frequencies, intensities, and lengths are applied to the molecule and the resulting photoelectron spectra are analyzed.
-It is argued that direction of the laser pulse propagation significantly influence the orbital character of the emitted photoelectrons.
-Moreover, the length of the laser pulse is also found to be very effective in controlling the orbital resolution and intensity of photoelectrons.
-Angular resolved distribution of photoelectrons are presented at different pulse frequencies and recording times.
-By logarithmic increase of the laser pulse intensity, the theoretical threshold of two photons absorption in nitrogen molecule is determined.
+In this research, we employ accurate time-dependent density functional calculations for ultrashort laser spectroscopy of nitrogen molecule.
+Laser pulses with different frequencies, intensities, and durations are applied to the molecule and the resulting photoelectron spectra are analyzed.
+It is argued that relative orientation of the molecule in the laser pulse significantly influence the orbital character of the emitted photoelectrons.
+Moreover, the duration of the laser pulse is also found to be very effective in controlling the orbital resolution and intensity of photoelectrons.
+Angular resolved distribution of photoelectrons are computed at different pulse frequencies and recording times.
+By exponential growth of the laser pulse intensity, the theoretical threshold of two photons absorption in nitrogen molecule is determined.